aaronbloomfield/slp/docs/hw-frameworks.md

 If you are working at home, you will likely want to upload the files to the server.
 To do so, you can try this command (presumably from your ~/html directory):

 ```
-rsync -a --del --progress cakephp/ mst3k@server:~/html/cakephp/
+rsync -a --del --progress foobar/ mst3k@server:~/html/foobar/
 ```

 Note that this command is very particular about the parameters!
-If you were to specify `cakephp` instead of `cakephp/` (this is after the `--progress` parameter), then it will do something very different.
+If you were to specify `foobar` instead of `foobar/` (this is after the `--progress` parameter), then it will do something very different.

 This command will upload all the *changed* files to the server.
 The `-a` flag causes it to upload the entire directory structure.
 The `--del` flag tells rsync to *delete* files on the remote server that have been deleted on the local copy.
 And the `--progress` flag tells it to display the progress.

 One of the issues is that this will overwrite files that have been modified, and this may not always be waht you want.
-For example, in CakePHP, you will have set up two .htaccess files, and they will be different on your local machine and the remote server.
+For example, you may have differet files that specify the database user name and password.
 So if you were to log into the server, and manually change the files, then it would overwrite them with the next rsync call.

 To prevent this, you can use the `--exclude` flag, which causes it to not bother uploading certain files:

 ```
-rsync -a --del --progress --exclude '.htaccess' cakephp/ mst3k@server:~/html/cakephp/
+rsync -a --del --progress --exclude '.htaccess' foobar/ mst3k@server:~/html/foobar/
 ```

 This will cause rsync to not upload any files called `.htaccess`.
 Note that you should upload *everything* the first time (i.e., using the first rsync command given), then log into the server and manually change the .htaccess files.
 You should then call the second rsync command from then on.